coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/2_threats_through_use.md

 Unwanted input series handling is less applicable in environments where inputs are isolated, rate-limited by design, or physically constrained.
 Its effectiveness depends on the ability to reliably group inputs by actor, source, or context.

 **Implementation**
+Follow the guidance in [#MONITOR USE](/goto/monitoruse/) regarding detection considerations and response options.

 The main concepts of detecting series of  unwanted inputs include:
 - **Statistical analysis of input series:** Adversarial attacks often follow certain patterns, which can be analysed by looking at input on a per-user basis.
     - Examples:
          - A series of small deviations in the input space, indicating a possible attack such as a search to perform model inversion or an evasion attack.
 These attacks also typically have a series of inputs with a general increase of confidence value.
-          - Inputs that appear systematic (very random or very uniform or covering the entire input space) may indicate a model theft through use attack.
+          - Inputs that appear systematic (very random or very uniform or covering the entire input space) may indicate a model exfiltration attack.

 - **Behavior-based detection of anomalous input usage:** In addition to analysing individual inputs (see [#ANOMALOUS INPUT HANDLING](/goto/anomalousinputhandling/), the system may analyse inference usage patterns.
 A significantly higher-than-normal number of inferences by a single actor over a defined period of time can be treated as anomalous behavior and used as a signal to decide on a response.
-This detection complements input-based methods and aligns with principles described in rate limiting (see #RATE LIMIT).
+This detection complements input-based methods and aligns with principles described in rate limiting (see [#RATE LIMIT](/goto/ratelimit/)).

 - **Input optimization pattern detection:** Some attacks rely on repeatedly adjusting inputs to gradually achieve a successful outcome, such as finding an adversarial example, extracting sensitive behavior, or manipulating model responses.
 These attacks such as evasion attacks, model inversion attacks, sensitive training data output from instructions attack, often appear as a series of closely related inputs from the same actor, rather than a single malicious request.